9Black7Hole/9Black7Hole/README.md

 ## Experience & Achievements
 - 🧬 Student researcher in computational biology and bioinformatics
 - 🖥️ Built and deployed tools to streamline dataset analysis workflows
-- 📚 Teaching Assistant for [Course/Department, if applicable]
+- 📚 Teaching Assistant for Ira.
+A. Fulton Schools of Engineering
 - ✍️ Co-authoring reports and research presentations for academic projects

 ---